London Buses route 13: History

 The route was not re-tendered until 2000 as no bids were received for the route.
 Sovereign was persuaded to put in a bid and when the new contract commenced on 1 September 2001 the route continued largely unchanged.
 The new mayor Ken Livingstone had been elected on a manifesto that included increasing the number of Routemasters in service in the capital.
 Route 13 was converted back to Routemaster operation on the change of tender with buses that had been rebuilt by Marshall.

 However, a change of policy saw all Routemaster routes converted back to one-person operation with route converted on 22 October 2005.

 When re-tendered, route 13 was retained by London Sovereign with a new contract commencing on 31 August 2013.
 Wright Eclipse Gemini 2 bodied Volvo B5LHs were introduced on the same date.
 In March 2015, Transport for London opened a public consultation on proposals to scrap the route.
 The route was saved after intervention by Mayor of London Boris Johnson.
 In September 2016, six Wright SRM bodied Volvo B5LHs entered service on the route.
 In July 2016, under the tenure of new Mayor of London Sadiq Khan, TfL opened another consultation on proposals to extend the route to North Finchley and divert it to Victoria station replacing route 82.
 This took effect on 1 April 2017 with it being operated by Tower Transit and becoming a 24-hour route.

+On 28 February 2025, the route passed from RATP Dev Transit London to First Bus London following the acquisition of RATP Dev Transit London by FirstGroup.